 So, when the initial stage is passed and you feel like you have a good connection, pay attention to the partner’s way of thinking.
 Do they just go with the flow or do they seek disruptive solutions?
 Can they explain why a certain technology is better for your case than the other?

 Sure, you operate a certain budget that you can allocate to software development.
 But instead of looking for the cheapest option, look for a cost-effective one.
 The last thing you want to do is invest your time and money into building a software product and having to pay twice for someone to re-do the whole thing.

-Choosing the technologies to use for your future software product is not an easy task.
+Choosing the technologies to use for your future software solution is not an easy task.
 At Visartech, we acknowledge the fact that every project requires an individual approach.
 Therefore, we help pick the best tech tools based on the unique requirements and needs of the business.